Website Manager

 Rookies Machine Pitch No No No No N/A

-Minors No Yes No Yes (1 run per inning on passed ball) When ball crosses home plate
+Minors No Yes No Yes, 1 run per team per inning on passed ball When ball crosses home plate

-Majors No Yes No Yes When ball crosses home plate
+Majors No Yes Yes Yes When ball crosses home plate

 Juniors Yes Yes Yes Yes Any time